Workata/pyplate/README.md

 Template for a standard python project using github's CI/CD and devcontainers (VS code)

 ## About the project
-Dummy structure template for a simple (non-framework related) python project.
+Template for a standard (non-framework related) python project.
 The point of this repo is to have a basic devcontainer and CI/CD setup.
 It should be later on adjusted according to the needs of specific project.

 ### Integrated tools